What Is Cub Scouting?

 Cub Scouts Belong to Packs and Dens

 As a Cub Scout, boys join a local Pack typically near their home or school.
 A Pack is divided into smaller groups called Dens.
 Each Den has 5-8 boys ideally.
 All of the Cub Scouts in a Den are in the same grade and may even go to the same school.
+Girls are also allowed to join, but require separate leadership for safety reasons during overnight trips.

 The Cub Scout Pack belongs to a church, lodge, school, or some other group in your community or neighborhood.
 This group makes sure your Pack has good adult leaders, a clean and safe place to meet, and exciting things to do.
 The group gets help from the Boy Scouts of America, via local District and Council support volunteers and employees.